-While maybe not as exciting as other areas of digital transformation like bots or low-code, it can become a vital aspect of any modern organization.
+While MPS may not seem as exciting as other areas of digital transformation like robotic process automation (RPA) or low-code programming, it can be a vital aspect of any modern organization.

-Managed print services (MPS) explained briefly: MPS is a service that incorporates a variety of tools and technologies to optimize or manage a company’s printing needs or document output while maintaining a set budget.
+Managed print services can be briefly defined as a service that incorporates a variety of tools and technologies aimed at optimizing and/or managing a company’s printing needs or document output while maintaining a set budget.

-Tech is also incorporated to track printer use and ensure adherence to the budget.
-Managed service support and engineers typically perform maintenance duties, while developing better document workflows that include digitization where necessary.
+It’s worth noting that MPS technology is also incorporated to track printer use, secure access, and ensure adherence to the budget.
+Managed service support professionals and engineers typically perform maintenance duties and are also charged with developing better document workflows that include digitization where applicable.

-Well, the answer is quite simple: there’s more data in the world today than ever before, and the proliferation of data, especially among SMBs, has meant an increased need for effectively handling large amounts of information.
+Well, the answer is quite simple: there’s more data in the world today than ever before.
+This massive influx of data, especially among SMBs, ramped up the need for effective information processing strategies.

-In short, organizations are spending more than ever on their printing costs as a result of long-term habits, old machines, and an influx of new data to account for.
+With outdated office equipment, current employee printing habits, and a piecemeal print strategy, printing costs for businesses can get out of hand quickly.
+As such, organizations are spending more than ever on their printing costs as a result of long-term employee habits, legacy office equipment, and an influx of new data to process, organize, and analyze.

-MSPs help companies address common concerns about their printing environments without needing an overblown budget.
+MSPs can help companies address and modernize their printing environments and practices without a bloated budget.

 Managed Print Services Benefits